togethercomputer/OpenChatKit/README.md

 In case of geo-distributed training, please first make sure the network interface is correctly set and the master (rank 0 worker) IP and port are accesible by all the workers.
 After that, run the corresponding process on each GPU node.

-# Publishing Weights to Huggingface
+# Converting Weights to Huggingface Format

 Here are some examples to convert training ckpts to HF ckpts.